Cosmicnomicon/miniature-goggles/README.md

-My intention with this project is to be able to perceieve the mental of top players and also make the tools to come up with solutions for problems they create as well as a description of what the tools are meant to be used for, what they describe, and a process for implementing them.
+My intention with this project is to be able to perceive the mental of top players and also make the tools to come up with solutions for problems they create as well as a description of what the tools are meant to be used for, what they describe, and a process for implementing them.

 The end goal is simple: eventually be able to beat top players and be able to stay ahead of them once i get ahead of them.
 Anyone else should also